 In addition to past watershed restoration projects in the watershed, several sewer and stormwater projects have added green streets and bioswales to capture and treat stormwater runoff before it can flow to the creek or its tributaries.
 One example of this work is a terraced rain garden at the intersection of I-5, SW Barbur Boulevard, and SW 26th Avenue that collects and treats stormwater runoff from 24 acres of roadway.
 Prior to the project, rain running off these roads drained directly into Tryon Creek, carrying pollutants and causing high flows and erosion.
 Now, runoff flows into a forebay that captures sediment and pollutants before it flows through a series of rain gardens that slow the velocity and allow more pollutants to settle before the water reaches the creek.
 The rain garden project, a partnership with the Oregon Department of Transportation, improves water quality by slowing and treating 24 million gallons of stormwater each year and is the largest rain garden project to date in Portland.

 - Projects to repair aging sewer pipes and better manage stormwater help protect water quality in the creek by keeping harmful bacteria and pollution out.
 Find information about all current Environmental Services projects.

 - The Southwest Capitol Highway Project will include new sidewalks and bike lanes, new stormwater management facilities, and water system upgrades.
 These improvements will help to improve safety and mobility for all modes of travel, protect and improve water quality in the creeks in the watershed by treating stormwater, and update water supply infrastructure.
-Learn about the stormwater improvements.

 - The Basin 3-Tryon Headwaters projects will capture and hold stormwater runoff, reduce local flooding, and improve water quality before it discharges to Spring and Tryon creeks.